 Please feel free to address any questions that you have concerning the CCR to EMWD’s Water Quality department.
 Call us Monday through Friday between 8 a.m. and 5 p.m. at 951-928-3777, ext.
 3327, or send an email to email@example.com.

-Water sources include “filtration plants” and “wells”…what’s the difference?
+Water sources include “filtration plants,” Desalination complex,” and “wells”…what’s the difference?

-The four filtration plants make up the largest portion of water supplied to our customers.
-These are large treatment systems that are able to remove most contaminants to keep them well below regulated levels.
+The four filtration plants and the desalination complex make up the largest portion of water supplied to our customers.
+These are large treatment systems that are able to remove most contaminants to keep them below regulated levels.

 Wells provide a small, but significant portion of water, since they are our most cost-efficient source.
 Often, the water sourced from our wells is blending with water from another source.
 This blending occurs at the point of distribution into the main water lines.
 Our test samples are pulled at the blending location, to reflect what is actually being delivered to our customers.
 Whenever EMWD well water is blended, it will be documented with a footnote in the CCR.